-Get into 4s

 Which of the 8 theories do you think are consensus theories?
+Did you agree with the 3 others in your group of 4?
 Which do you think are conflict theories?
+Did you agree with the 3 others in your group of 4?
 Which do you think are neither?
+Did you agree with the 3 others in your group of 4?
 Which of these theories do you think will agree with each other?
+Did you agree with the 3 others in your group of 4?
 Which of these theories do you think will disagree with each other?
+Did you agree with the 3 others in your group of 4?
 Is there one you are particularly interested to know more about?
 And Which is the one that sounds most correct.

+Did you agree with the 3 others in your group of 4?